Ensuring our Integrity -- Decision Making

 Rainforest Alliance certification and verification, which we call "audits", are conducted by program staff and consultants who meet established criteria for experience and training and who have not provided related consulting services or technical assistance to the business being audited for at least the past two years.

-Before being appointed, all auditors -- whether staff or consultants -- are required to declare any potential conflict in writing.
+Before being appointed, all auditors -- whether staff or consultants -- are required to declare any potential conflicts of interest in writing.
 Management reviews these disclosure statements and any conflict must be resolved.

 Decision reviews are done by staff members who also have previously made written declarations of independence, which include the requirement that they have not participated in the audit being reviewed or provided technical assistance or consulting services to the business being certified for at least a two-year period prior to auditing.

 Besides these designated individuals, no other staff members have any involvement in the actual decisions.
 Our board of directors and executive office staff are not involved in any way in these decisions.